-Stocks battle higher after $2T coronavirus aid deal
+Stocks give up gains from $2T coronavirus aid deal

 U.S. Treasurys were little changed, with the yield on the 10-year note holding near 0.82 percent.

-In Europe, Britain’s FTSE gained 1.2 percent and France’s CAC advanced 0.9 percent while Germany’s DAX traded down by 0.8 percent.
+In Europe, Britain’s FTSE gained 1.4 percent and France’s CAC advanced 0.9 percent while Germany’s DAX slid 1.2 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS